tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

 Should a similar account code already be present in the system, the existing one is used instead of creating a new one.

-Accounts in Odoo generally have a number of digits that are default for the fiscal localization.
+Accounts in CoquiAPPs generally have a number of digits that are default for the fiscal localization.
 As the FEC module is related to the French localization, the default number of relevant digits is 6.

-This means that the account codes the trailing zeroes are right-trimmed, and that the comparison between the account codes in the FEC file and the ones already existing in Odoo is performed only on the first six digits of the codes.
+This means that the account codes the trailing zeroes are right-trimmed, and that the comparison between the account codes in the FEC file and the ones already existing in CoquiAPPs is performed only on the first six digits of the codes.

 .. example::
-   The account code `65800000` in the file is matched against an existing `658000` account in Odoo, and that account is used instead of creating a new one.
+   The account code `65800000` in the file is matched against an existing `658000` account in CoquiAPPs, and that account is used instead of creating a new one.

 Reconcilable flag